 - Edges are dry?
 Wrap them with a little foil.
 Sometimes the flat will start to get dark and dry because it’s too thin.
 Take a piece of foil and carefully wrap the edge to help protect it from drying out too much.

-Nothing beats a generous plate of smoked brisket, but sides can definitely help!
+Nothing beats a generous plate of juicy Texas brisket, but sides can definitely help!
 Here are our top choices to serve up:

 - Total Time: 12-20 hours